npantfoerder/school-district-analysis/README.md

 - Another big change in the updated analysis is the $630-644 row in the dataframe grouped by school spending per student.
 Thomas High School was one of 4 schools in this spending range.
 Once again, the % Passing Math, % Passing Reading, and % Overall passing values all decreased.

-- A final big change in the updated analysis after the ninth-grade scores are replaced is the Medium (1,000-1,999) row in the dataframe grouped by school size.
+- A fourth big change in the updated analysis after the ninth-grade scores are replaced is the Medium (1,000-1,999) row in the dataframe grouped by school size.
 Thomas High School was one of three medium sized schools.
 Here, the % Passing Math, % Passing Reading, and % Overall Passing values all decreased by 6.

 ### Resources
 - Data Sources: schools_complete.csv, students_complete.csv